FOLA

 FOLA summary

-The FOLA is available in the following three forms:
+FOLA is available in the following forms:

-Certificates are awarded at three levels—masters, doctoral, and post-doctoral—depending upon the level of mastery demonstrated in assignments.
-The certificate version of the FOLA is an outstanding independent study activity for graduate students who cannot find a university course that covers this material.
-The FOLA is required if you plan to use our data in your thesis or if one of us is sitting on your doctoral committee.
+FOLA is required if you plan to use our data in your thesis or if one of us is sitting on your doctoral committee.

-History, Concepts, & Applications
+History, concepts, & applications

 FOLA lectures are divided into three parts—history, concepts, and applications.
 In the historical review, we examine the origins of developmental psychology, tracing the evolution of key ideas across over a century of research and theorizing.
 In the second part, in which we focus on concepts, we review the state of contemporary theory and research, exploring key concepts that form the basis of our research and assessments.
 Finally, we shift our focus to applications, discussing the ways in which developmental maieutics (including the Lectical® Assessment System) has been used in research and in efforts to foster radical innovations in standardized testing and education.
 In every lecture, we consider at least one concrete educational application of the ideas and research findings that are the focus of that lecture.